CDLUC3/ezid/templates/doc/apidoc.2.rst

 shoulder only, the create and mint operations operate identically.
-Authentication is required to mint an identifier; namespace permission is required; and permissions can be viewed in the EZID UI under the Create tab.
+Authentication is required to mint an identifier; namespace permission is required; and permissions can be viewed in the EZID UI under the Create ID tab.
 The request and response bodies are identical.

 EZID automatically embeds the newly-minted identifier in certain types of uploaded metadata.
 See `Metadata profiles`_ below for when this is